 The State Board Retirement Plan is a privately administered single-employer defined contribution plans with a supplemental defined benefit plan component which guarantees a minimum retirement benefit based upon a one-time calculation at each employee's retirement date.
 The supplemental component is financed on a pay-as-you-go basis.
-Lower Columbia College participates in this plan as authorized by chapter 28B.10 RCW and reports its proportionate share of the total pension liability.
-State Board makes direct payments to qualifying retirees when the retirement benefits provided by the fund sponsors do not meet the benefit goals, no assets are accumulated in trusts or equivalent arrangements.
+The College participates in this plan as authorized by chapter 28B.10 RCW and reports its proportionate share of the net pension liability.
+House Bill 1661, effective fiscal year 2021, created separate Supplemental Retirement Plan (SRP) funds by institution that met the definition of a trust or equivalent arrangement.
+As a result, this is the first year these plans will be reported under GASB Statement No. 67/68.
+Prior to this, the SRP was reported under GASB Statement No. 73.